minitest/minitest/README.txt

 fails.

-You can bypass `SimpleDelegate#method_missing` by extending the worker with `MiniTest::Expectations`.
+You can bypass `SimpleDelegate#method_missing` by extending the worker with `Minitest::Expectations`.
 You can either do that in your setup at the instance level, like:

     before do
       @worker = Worker.new(Object.new)
-      @worker.extend MiniTest::Expectations
+      @worker.extend Minitest::Expectations
     end

 or you can extend the Worker class (within the test file!), like:

     class Worker
-      include ::MiniTest::Expectations
+      include ::Minitest::Expectations
     end

 === How to share code across test classes?